-You will be required to comply with this standard if you use lasers or laser products at your workplace.
+You will need to comply with this standard if you use lasers or laser products at your workplace.
 This standard only applies to lasers used at workplaces that are not construction sites.

 You must ensure that all lasers and laser products are classified, labelled and used in accordance with this standard.
 The specific parts of the standard you must comply with are: